magento/devdocs/guides/v2.0/cloud/env/environments-ssh.md

 Depending on the client, you may need to enter additional options and setup to complete SSH authentication for sFTP.
 Review the documentation for your selected client.

-For **Starter environments and Pro Integration environments**, you may also want to consider [adding a `mount`]({{page.baseurl}}cloud/project/project-conf-files_magento-app.html#cloud-yaml-platform-mounts) for access to a specific directory.
+For **Starter environments and Pro Development (Integration) environments**, you may also want to consider [adding a `mount`]({{page.baseurl}}cloud/project/project-conf-files_magento-app.html#cloud-yaml-platform-mounts) for access to a specific directory.
 You would add the mount to your `.magento.app.yaml` file.
 For a list of writable directories, see [Project structure]({{page.baseurl}}cloud/project/project-start.html).
 This mount point will only work in those environments.

 For **Pro Staging and Production environments**, you need to enter a [Support ticket]({{page.baseurl}}cloud/bk-cloud.html#gethelp) to request sFTP access in those environments.
 We can then create a mount point and provide access to the specific `pub/media` folder.